Qianjiang Century City station

 Qianjiang Century City (钱江世纪城) is a metro station on Line 2 and Line 6 in China.
 It is located in the Xiaoshan District of Hangzhou.
 The Line 2 part of the station was opened on 28 April 2016.
 The Line 6 part of the station was opened on 30 December 2020.

+Station layout

+Qianjiang Century City has three levels: a concourse, and separate levels for lines 2 and 6.
+Basement 2 is for line 2, and basement 3 is for line 6.
+Each of these consists of an island platform with two tracks.